ohnicholas93/webslides/docs/AI_Usage.md

 This project is designed so a multimodal LLM can draft an entire deck by generating a single file: `src/app/page.tsx`.
 You’ll provide the model with (1) the repo’s “shape” via Repomix, and (2) visual examples of what good slides look like using the sample images in `docs/assets/`.

+Given its excellent multimodal understanding, frontend generation, and long-context capabilities, Gemini 3 Pro (available for free through Google AI Studio) is highly recommended.
+Excellent empirical performance has been observed with Gemini 3 Pro in the WebSlides generation task.

 ## 1) Set Up the Repo Locally

 Prerequisites: install **Node.js** locally.